OctopusDeploy/blog/blog/2025-03/revamping-careers-page/index.md

 ## What’s changed?

 - A more human touch - You’ll see more real Octonauts sharing their experiences because culture isn’t something you describe; it’s something you show.
-- Remote work, represented - As a remote-first company, we made it clear how we work, collaborate, and keep things fun across multiple timezones
+- Remote work, represented - As a remote-first company, we made it clear how we work, collaborate, and keep things fun across multiple timezones.
 - A careers page with personality - No corporate jargon or fluff.
 It's just an authentic, engaging, and maybe even slightly quirky look at life at Octopus.
 - More than just jobs - We’re shining a light on what it truly means to work at Octopus, from career growth to the perks that matter, with more transparency than ever.